Assigning Image Styles in FrameMaker

 For example, if you want to specify a yellow border around a set of screen shot images that illustrate a particular piece of product functionality, you can specify that each of the screen shots images in the set have a yellow border around them through the use of the GraphicStyle marker type.

 To assign a style to a specific image, your Stationery and FrameMaker template must have the GraphicStyle marker type configured.
 Your output format must also support specifying image styles.
-For more information about output formats that support this feature, see “Features Available in Each Output Format”.
+For more information about output formats that support this feature, see “Features Available in Each Output Format” on page 8.

 The following procedure provides an example of how to specify image styles for images in Adobe FrameMaker source documents using unstructured Adobe FrameMaker 7.2.
 Steps for specifying image styles for images in Adobe FrameMaker may be different in other versions of Adobe FrameMaker.